openresty/lua-nginx-module/.github/ISSUE_TEMPLATE.md

 Ensure you have provided the following details while reporting a problem:

-* The exact version of the related software, including but not limited to the OpenResty version (if any), the NGINX core version, the ngx_lua module version, and your operating system version.
+* The exact version of the related software, including but not limited to the OpenResty version (if any), the NGINX core version, the `ngx_lua` module version, and your operating system version.
 * A minimal and standalone test case that others can easily run on their side and reproduce the issue you are seeing.
 * Do not simply say "something is broken" or "something does not work".
 Always provide as much details as possible.
 Always describe the symptoms and your expected results.

-* You can (temporarily) enable the nginx debugging logs to see the internal workings of NGINX in your nginx''s C<error.log> file.
+* You can (temporarily) enable the nginx debugging logs to see the internal workings of NGINX in your nginx''s `error.log` file.
 See http://nginx.org/en/docs/debugging_log.html The same instructions apply equally well to OpenResty.
 * If you are seeing crashes, please provide the full backtrace for the crash.
 See https://www.nginx.com/resources/wiki/start/topics/tutorials/debugging/#core-dump for more details.